johnbeve/PHI-696/Project-3/README.md

   (h) Spacetime is a class in BFO.

   False.
-Spacetime is just a reference system.
+Spacetime is the whole of spatiotemporal regions (it can be a reference system), and the latter belongs to a BFO class: Spatiotemporal Region.

   (i) The continuant fiat boundary class of BFO is closed, meaning, there are no subclasses beyond those identified presently in BFO.
   False.
+As its entry in BFO file says, Continuant fiat boundary doesn't have a closure axiom because the subclasses don't necessarily exhaust all possibilities.
+An example would be the mereological sum of two-dimensional continuant fiat boundary and a one-dimensional continuant fiat boundary that doesn't overlap it.

 8. Model the following scenario in BFO, introducing whatever terms are needed to do so: John runs for 3 hours, startin slowly, speeding up during the middle, then ending the run at a slower pace.